Our philosophy and small class sizes allow us to assess students in a complete way.

 Related Article: Grades Do More Harm Than Good - Huffington Post

 A parent may request a conference at any time convenient to both teacher and parents.
 A portfolio of your child’s work is available for you to enjoy at any time.
-Classroom meetings for parents are planned several times a year for the purpose of group discussion of child development, school philosophy, and NCCL curriculum.
+Classroom meetings for parents are planned annually for the purpose of group discussion of child development, school philosophy, and NCCL curriculum.